pratibha9999/Regression-Analysis-using-Python-/README.md

-# Regression-Analysis-using-Python-
+# Linear Regression using Python-
-In this project I will be finding student's total marks based on number of hours he studied using linear regression model.
+In this project I will be finding student's total marks based on number of hours he studied using the linear regression model.
 So first I will import all the libraries that are required for this project.
 Then I will import the data I want to perform analysis on.
 I will read the data using pandas library.
 Then I will draw a matplot using matplot library to find if there exists a relationship between the 2 variables.
 Finding relationship is necessary because only then I can use the linear regression model for prediction.